avalon60/OraTAPI/README.md

   -i <import_zip_path>, --import_resources <import_zip_path>
                         Import resources from a ZIP file.
 ```
-Hopefully you have noticed that `migrate_config` also has export/import options.
+Hopefully you will have noticed that `migrate_config`, also has export / import options.
-You can use this to backup/restore or transport settings.
+You can use this to back-up / restore or transport settings.These also constitute an alternative to
+using the `-o / --old_install_dir` option, since you can take an export of your old configuration,
+and import from the export file to your new installation.

 Example export:
 ```